Updated April 8, 2024

-When it comes to choosing the best pitching machine, there are a lot of choices and it can get pretty confusing, figuring out the subtle differences between the various pitching machines.
+When it comes to choosing the best pitching machine, there are a lot of choices and it can get pretty confusing trying to figure out the subtle differences between various pitching machines.
 Naturally, the best machines are the most expensive ones but price, alone, doesn't necessarily indicate the right pitching machine, particularly for each person's unique situation.

 Many people don't have unlimited budgets and $4,000+ pitching machines are out of the question.
 What most people really want to know when they ask "what is the best pitching machine?" is "what is the best pitching machine for my family's needs and budget?"